Useful Notes / Nudism

-One of the more misunderstood philosophies of the modern era, Nudism (also known as Naturism, Social Nudity, or Clothesfree) is at its heart a belief in the lack of inherent sexuality in the nude human body and embracing the naturalness of it.
+One of the more misunderstood philosophies of the modern era, Nudism (also known as Naturism, Social Nudity, or Clothesfree) is at its heart a belief that nakedness is not inherently sexual or immoral, and that non-sexualised collective nudity is physically and mentally healthy.

 Modern nudism has its roots in India in 1891.
 This first nudist club (never colony) had only three members and lasted less than a year, but inspired the roots of what would eventually grow into the Nudist movement.
 In the early 1900s, the book Nacktkultur